jbrot/stainlesssteel/README.md

     > the config file.

-    When complete, `sudo ./x.py install` will place several programs into `/usr/local/bin`: `rustc`, the Rust compiler, and `rustdoc`, the API-documentation tool.
-This install does not include [Cargo], Rust's package manager, which you may also want to build.
+    When complete, `sudo ./x.py install` will place several programs into `/usr/local/bin`: `rustc`, the Stainless Steel compiler, and `rustdoc`, the API-documentation tool.
+This install does not include [Cargo], Stainless Steel's package manager, which you may also want to build.

 [Cargo]: https://github.com/rust-lang/cargo